Ludivine-M/laravel-qa/README.md

 I'm currently still working on this project.
 The Laravel only version is ready online at https://a-laravel-qa.herokuapp.com/
 The same application upgraded with Vue.js is available here: https://a-laravue-qa.herokuapp.com/
 I am now working on building a Vue.js Single Page Application connecting to the Laravel RESTful API.
+I have created several API endpoints that will be consumed by the Single Page Application I am currently developping with Vue.js